asdf-vm/asdf/docs/learn-more/faq.md

 We intend to run out test suite on WSL2 when host runner support is available on GitHub Actions, currently this does not appear to be the case.

-## Newly installed exectable not running?
+## Newly installed executable not running?

 > I just `npm install -g yarn`, but cannot execute `yarn`.
 What gives?